Financial services AI: beyond fraud detection

 The interesting part is what their human agents said: “We’re happier.”

 Finally, they get to solve actual problems instead of telling people their balance for the thousandth time.
-Finally, they use their training.
+Finally, they apply their training.
 Finally, work feels like work, not repetition.

 N26 went from idea to production in four weeks.
 Four.
 Weeks.
 Their AI assistant now handles 20% of all customer service requests across five languages.
 Complex stuff too - reporting lost credit cards, transaction disputes, account freezes.